 “I imagine people love them so much because it affects all of our senses in a very real way,” Kevin said.
 “We can see it and touch it, but it also touches us.
 When the spray from a fall touches you, well there’s nothing else like it.”

-On his website, Adams’s guide to waterfall photography provides an easy step-by-step for getting the most beautiful waterfall shots possible and said capturing a waterfall in action is not as difficult as one might think.
+On his website, Adams’s guide to waterfall photography provides an easy step-by-step for getting the most beautiful waterfall shots possible, and he says that capturing a waterfall in action is not as difficult as one might think.
 “A lot of it has to do with shooting conditions,” Adams told T+L. “Every waterfall is different.
 You might think one looks better than another and then you come back the next time and it’s totally changed.”

 Read on for T+L’s guide to 25 of the world’s most awe-inspiring waterfalls around the globe.